daattali/daattali.github.io/setupr.md

----
----

 # How to Set Up R on Ubuntu 14.04

 ### Introduction

 [R](http://www.r-project.org/) is a popular open source programming language that specializes in statistical computing and graphics.
 It is widely used by statisticians for developing statistical software and performing data analysis.
-R is known to have a very active and community community One of R's strengths is that it is highly and easily extensible by allowing users to author and submit their own packages.
+One of R's strengths is that it is highly and easily extensible by allowing users to author and submit their own packages.
 The R community is known to be very active and is noted for continuously adding user-generated statistical packages for specific areas of study, which makes R applicable to many fields of study.

-The "Comprehensive R Archive Network" (CRAN) is a collection of sites (called *mirrors*) which carry identical material, consisting of many R packages and the R distributions themselves.
+The "Comprehensive R Archive Network" ([CRAN](http://cran.r-project.org/)) is a collection of sites (called *mirrors*) which carry identical material, consisting of many R packages and the R distributions themselves.
 You can download R and many R packages from any of the [CRAN mirrors](http://cran.r-project.org/mirrors.html), but we will use the [RStudio](http://www.rstudio.com/) mirror.

 In this guide, we will learn how to set up R on a DigitalOcean Droplet running Ubuntu 14.04.
-If your Droplet is running a different version operating system, most of the instructions will still apply, but you may need to modify some of the commands.
+If your Droplet is running a different operating system, most of the instructions will still apply, but you may need to modify some of the commands.
 Following this guide to completion should take about 10-15 minutes.

-Many R packages and the

 ## Prerequisites